2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 8. Cost per Impression (CPM): Calculate the cost of your billboard ad divided by the estimated number of impressions to understand the cost-effectiveness of your campaign.
 Aim for a CPM that fits your budget and aligns with industry benchmarks.

-9. Return on Investment (ROI): Ultimately, you want to know if your billboard campaign generated a positive return on investment.
-This can be challenging to measure precisely but consider the overall brand impact, sales uplifts, and long-term brand awareness in your ROI calculations.
+9. Return on Investment (ROI): Ultimately, you want to know if your billboard campaign generated a positive ROI.
+Measuring this can be challenging, but consider the overall brand impact, sales uplifts, and long-term brand awareness in your ROI calculations.

 10. Creative Effectiveness: Track online discussions, media coverage, and public perception of your billboard’s design and message.
 This qualitative feedback can help you refine your creative approach for future campaigns.